reflectoring/reflectoring.github.io/_posts/2022-01-14-immutables-library.md

 ```
 By wrapping each object into the Optional, we are sure that the code will not fail if we don't provide the value.

-We need to be careful with using this approach.
-Make as optional only those variables that should be optional.
+We need to be careful not to overuse this approach.
+We should wrap only those attributes that should be optional.
+Everything else, by default, should go as standard attribute.

 ## Default Attributes
 If we want to provide default values to the attributes that are not set using the builder or the constructor we can use the `@Value.Default` annotation: